 The UGC loop

 Pinterest is the perfect example of a UGC loop.
-The user signs up, creates their own content, that content is then indexed on search engines, and more visitors discover the platform through search.
+The user signs up, and creates their own content, and that content is then indexed on search engines, and more visitors discover the platform through search.

 The paid loop